iam-pratap/Cloud-Cost-optimization/project.md

-### Go to AWS Management console and Create an Ubuntu Ec2 instance
+# Cloud Cost Optimization

-Go to Snapshot
+### Go to AWS Management console

-Create Snapshot using default volume
+Create an Ubuntu Ec2 instance and sure instance is active and running

-#### Make sure all are running and Active
+Go to Snapshot and create Snapshot using created instance

-### Go to Lambda console
+## Go to Lambda console

 Create lambda function